feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 {{< tweet 715277134978113536 >}}

-Some things are, like, just… cute… you will regret adding those.
+Some things are, like, just... cute... you will regret adding those.
 Other people also learned adding things because it's kind of cool may not be a very good idea:

 [https://youtu.be/M3BM9TB-8yA](https://youtu.be/M3BM9TB-8yA)